yandex-qatools/htmlelements/README.md

 ====================

 This library is designed to provide easy-to-use way of interaction with web-page elements in your tests.
-It may be considered as extension of WebDriver Page Object.
+It may be considered as an extension of WebDriver Page Object.

 Include HtmlElements in your project
 ------------------------------------